sdaume/ds4sd-2024-modules/workflows/slides/index.md

 We will only scratch the surface of this and focus on basic recipes and elements, namely:

--   understanding the basic concepts
+-   understanding the basic idea behind `git`
 -   use GitHub as a repository/backup for your work
 -   integrate git/GitHub into your workflow
 -   share and collaborate with others